RodolfoPelinson/Statistic_concepts/Markdowns/Test_normality_residuals.md

     ## data:  y
     ## W = 0.96348, p-value = 0.007177

-This is because even though our data was not generated from a single normal distribution, but two!
-That is because we have two categories, A and B!
-We could test whether A and B alone are normally distributed:
+This is because our data was not generated from a single normal distribution, but two!
+We have two categories, A and B, and this must be accounted for!
+We could test whether A and B alone are normally
+distributed:

 First A